Onit Documentation

 To keep things simple for this tutorial, we’ll stick with the default Approver Role as our only approver and just go through the steps of assigning this Role to a specific person: a user named Mike.

-That being said, in many cases, you’ll want to add in more approval complexity to your App.
+That being said, in many cases, you’ll want to add more approval complexity to your App.
 For instance, Onit allows you to create multiple “approval” Roles, where each one approves different aspects of the Record (e.g., Legal Approver, Financial Approver, Compliance Approver).
-In addition, as opposed to hardcoding a role to the same person for each and every Record (Mike in our case), Onit allows you to assign Roles conditionally, based on predefined rules (e.g., assign Mary as the Legal Approver if the transaction is worth over $1,000; otherwise assign Jim).
-The App that we will build in this transaction won’t include these levels of complexity, but look for other Onit tutorials that cover these topics.
+In addition, as opposed to hardcoding a role to the same person for each and every Record (Mike in our case), Onit allows you to assign Roles conditionally based on predefined rules (e.g., assign Mary as the Legal Approver if the transaction is worth over $1,000; otherwise assign Jim).
+The App that we will build in this transaction won’t include these levels of complexity but look for other Onit tutorials that cover these topics.

 Let’s assign Mike to be our Approver.
 To do so, we just need to hardcode Mike’s email address into this Role’s Email property.
 Select the Approver Role on the left and then type in Mike’s email address on the right.